UAE tourism sees significant growth in 2024

 PHOTO

-A report by the World Travel and Tourism Council forecasted that the UAE's tourism sector's contribution to the national economy would increase to AED236 billion in 2024, representing 12% of the country's gross domestic product.
+A report by the World Travel and Tourism Council forecasted that the UAE's tourism sector's contribution to the national economy would increase to AED236 billion ($64 billion) in 2024, representing 12 per cent of the country's gross domestic product.

-Revenue from hotel establishments in the UAE increased to AED33.5 billion during the first nine months of 2024, reflecting a 4% increase compared to the same period in 2023.
+Revenue from hotel establishments in the UAE increased to AED33.5 billion during the first nine months of 2024, reflecting a 4 per cent increase compared to the same period in 2023.

-The average hotel occupancy rate across the seven emirates rose to 77.8%, one of the highest globally.
-Hotel nights reached approximately 75.5 million from January to September 2024, marking an 8% increase year-on-year.
+The average hotel occupancy rate across the seven emirates rose to 77.8 per cent, one of the highest globally.
+Hotel nights reached approximately 75.5 million from January to September 2024, marking an 8 per cent increase year-on-year.

 Abu Dhabi, Dubai, and Sharjah airports recorded more than 103 million passengers by the end of September.
 The General Civil Aviation Authority expects the number of passengers at UAE airports to reach approximately 150 million by the end of this year.